-Severn Trent Water's updated Draft Drought Plan provides a comprehensive statement of the actions Severn Trent Water will consider implementing during drought conditions to safeguard essential water supplies to its customers whilst minimising environmental impact over the 5-year period from 2019 to 2024.
-It is consistent with Severn Trent Water's Water Resources Management Plan 2019 (WRMP19), the objective of which is to set the strategic plan for maintaining reliable and sustainable water supplies over the next 25 years.
+Severn Trent Water's (STW) updated Draft Drought Plan provides a comprehensive statement of the actions STW will consider implementing during drought conditions to safeguard essential water supplies to its customers whilst minimising environmental impact over the 5 year period from 2022 to 2027.

 Drought Plans encompass a number of drought management measures that will only be implemented if and when required.
 Each drought is different in terms of its severity, season, location and duration; each combination of these factors may require a different combination of measures to be implemented.
-To ensure flexibility of response, the Draft Drought Plan includes a range of temporary demand management (demand-side) and temporary supply enhancement (supply-side) measures to help maintain essential water supplies to customers across the Severn Trent Water supply area.
+To ensure flexibility of response, the Draft Drought Plan includes a range of temporary demand management (demand-side) and temporary supply enhancement (supply-side) measures to help maintain essential water supplies to customers across the STW supply area.

 SEA of plans and programmes is a statutory requirement under Directive 2001/42/EC, as transposed into national law by the Environmental Assessment of Plans and Programmes Regulations 2004.
 The purpose of SEA is to help ensure a high level and strategic protection of the environment by incorporating environmental considerations at an early stage in the development and preparation of plans and policy.
-In the context of drought planning, SEA assists in the identification of the potential environmental impacts of Severn Trent Water's drought management measures, assesses how any adverse impacts might be mitigated and contributes to decisions on the formulation of the Drought Plan.
+In the context of drought planning, SEA assists in the identification of the potential environmental impacts of STW's drought management measures, assesses how any adverse impacts might be mitigated and contributes to decisions on the formulation of the Drought Plan.

-The SEA provides information on the relative environmental performance of alternative options, and is intended to make the planning and decision-making process more transparent.
+The SEA provides information on the relative environmental performance of alternative options and is intended to make the planning and decision-making process more transparent.
 The SEA is used to support the timing and implementation of drought management measures within the Drought Plan.

-SEA screening confirmed that Severn Trent Water's Draft Drought Plan required an SEA due to uncertainties surrounding the potential impact of some drought management options on sites designated under the Habitats Directive.
-A SEA Scoping Report was issued in December 2017 for 5 weeks (21st December 2017 to 25th January, 2018), and provided an opportunity for the statutory consultees to provide views on the proposed scope and assessment approach for this SEA Environmental Report.
+SEA screening confirmed that STW's Draft Drought Plan required an SEA due to uncertainties surrounding the potential impact of some drought management options on sites designated under the Habitats Directive.
+A SEA Scoping Report was issued in February 2021 for 5 weeks (1st February to 8th March 2021) and provided an opportunity for the statutory consultees to provide views on the proposed scope and assessment approach for this SEA Environmental Report.